 - Wrongful death

-In the case of a wrongful death claim where a loved one dies in an unfortunate crash caused by a drunk driver, the deceased’s family members will file the lawsuit on behalf of the victim and receive compensation that can go towards funeral costs, loss of income costs, and loss of protection, comfort, and care costs.
+In the case of a wrongful death claim where a loved one dies in an unfortunate crash caused by an inebriated driver, the deceased’s family members will file the lawsuit on behalf of the victim and receive compensation that can go towards funeral costs, loss of income costs, and loss of protection, comfort, and care costs.
 We understand that this is a difficult time for you and your family.
 When we’re fighting for you, we’ll do everything we can to get you full and fair compensation so you can mourn your loved one without significant financial stress.

 Our West Virginia Attorneys Have Recovered Millions

 At DiPiero Simmons McGinley & Bastress, PLLC, our firm is committed to making our roads safer.
 With nearly 150 years of combined experience, we know the devastating impact a drunk driver can have on you and your family.
 If you or a loved one has been the victim of an alcohol-related crash, you should get in touch today.

 At our law office, our Charleston drunk driving accident lawyers work together as a team.
-This approach means that you can have nine lawyers working on your case, not just one.
+This approach means that multiple lawyers could be working on your case, not just one.
 This method enables us to provide the compassionate and consummate support your injury case deserves.

-There is no time to waste when seeking compensation.
-Contact our office today for a free case evaluation.
+You can start the process to seek compensation today.
+Contact our office for a free case evaluation.